-Certain areas of the state are enforcing stay at home orders (shelter in place) or curfew restrictions.
-Health care providers are not subject to stay at home orders/curfews when delivering essential health care services, this includes in-home and CDS providers.
-Please continue to provide HCBS to participants.
-All provider staff are encourage to carry this exemption letter to avoid any potential care interruptions.
+Certain areas of the state are enforcing curfew/quarantine (shelter in place) restrictions.
+Health care providers are not subject to curfews/quarantine when delivering essential health care services, this includes in-home and CDS providers.
+Continue to provide HCBS to participants.
+All provider staff are encourage to carry this curfew/quarantine exemption Letter to avoid any potential care interruptions.
 If you are unable to print the letter, we encourage you to take a photo of it on your phone to have with you.